sondoszo25/Instant-Messaging-Mobile-App/README.md

 # Technologies Used
 This app leverages several modern technologies to provide a robust and scalable solution for real-time messaging:

-* React Native: Used for building the cross-platform mobile app (iOS & Android).
+* Android: Used for building the mobile app.
 * Node.js: Backend server running JavaScript for handling API requests and routing.
 * Express.js: Lightweight Node.js framework for building server-side logic.
 * MongoDB: NoSQL database used to store user credentials and chat data.